nasa/abaverify/readme.md

 ### Tabular Example

-The tabular example by default uses the two identifier dict objects to define x and y data respectively (which is thusly compared to a list of tuples (specified as referenceValue).
+The tabular example by default uses the two identifier dict objects to define x and y data respectively (which is thusly compared to a list of tuples specified as referenceValue).
 Additionally, a more advanced usage is allowed within the tabular option to specify a pythonic statement for combinging multiple identifier results into a set of x values (and y values).
 This is best seen by way of example:

 ```
-    l = 10
+    length = 10
     area = 100
     ...
     "results": [